rmnaderdev/Whitelist-Sync-2/MOD_README.md

 - See the Whitelist Sync Web setup on the [dedicated page](https://whitelistsync.com/getting-started)

 #### For SQLite database config (Self-hosted):
-- Download this mod AND the [SQLite DB connector](https://modrinth.com/plugin/sqlite-jdbc) mod and add both jar files to your mods folder.
+- Download this mod AND the [SQLite DB connector](https://modrinth.com/plugin/minecraft-sqlite-jdbc) mod and add both jar files to your mods folder.
 - Run your server once and set up the config (whitelistsync.cfg/whitelistsync-common.toml located in the config folder) and configure your database settings and timers.
 - NOTE: Be sure to make the database path the same for all the servers you want to link together!
 - When the server runs it is going to make a new database unless one already exists.
 If you want to push your current whitelist to the new database use "/wl copyServerToDatabase" then you can start all of your other servers and they will sync to the database.

 #### For MySQL database (Self-hosted):
-- Download this mod AND the [MySQL DB connector](https://modrinth.com/plugin/mysql-jdbc) mod and add both jar files to your mods folder.
+- Download this mod AND either the [MySQL DB connector **for Forge**](https://modrinth.com/plugin/mysql-jdbc) or [MySQL DB connector **for Fabric & NeoForge**](https://modrinth.com/mod/mysql-driver) mod and add both jar files to your mods folder.
 - Run your server once and set up the config (whitelistsync.cfg/whitelistsync-common.toml located in the config folder) and configure your database settings and timers.
 - Set up your mySQL database IP, port, and authentication as well as the Sync Timer.
 - Run server and make sure the database connects. **Note:** Mod will make its own database and table for you or connect to an existing one.